srushtijanbandhu04-eng/srushti-demo/README.md

 # srushti-demo
-This is my first repository
+This is my first git repository author - Srushti Janbandhu